Skip navigation

 • Colorectal polyps or abnormal tissue were seen on the CT scan.

-• You will probably need a traditional colonoscopy so your provider can get a tissue sample.
+• You may need a traditional colonoscopy so your provider can get a tissue sample.
 Sometimes this procedure can be done on the same day as your virtual colonoscopy.

-Is there anything else I need to know about a colorectal cancer screening?
+Is there anything else I need to know about colorectal cancer screening?

 Advantages